 Is Argentina a family friendly destination?

-Argentina is considered a family friendly destination and is suitable for children of any age.
+Argentina is considered a family-friendly destination and is suitable for children of any age.
 Locals are very welcoming and have strong family values.
 Many public parks and squares, have playgrounds and are favourite family meeting areas.
-It is commonplace that Argentine families stay up late, so it is normal to see young children and babies on the street with their parents after midnight.
+It is commonplace that Argentine families to stay up late, so it is normal to see young children and babies on the street with their parents after midnight.
 There is no early curfew, and everybody has fun.

 How welcoming is Argentina to LGBTQ travellers and families?

 Argentina is referred to as one of the most LGBTQ-friendly Latin American countries.
-It is one of the more advanced countries in the world for LGTBQ rights, having one of the most comprehensive transgender rights laws passed in 2012, and the legalization of same sex marriage in 2010.
+It is one of the more advanced countries in the world for LGTBQ rights, having one of the most comprehensive transgender rights laws passed in 2012, and the legalization of same-sex marriage in 2010.
 This advanced legislation guarantees the same social rights and benefits heterosexual couples enjoy.

 With Argentina’s history, it's no surprise it has limitless festivals like the Tango Buenos Aires festival, Cosquin Folk Festival, Fiesta Nacional de la Vendimia to name a few.
 One of the biggest is The Carnival.
 The Carnival is a catholic festival held at the end of February over 4 days throughout the entire nation with special attention in the provinces of Cordoba, Corrientes, Entre Rios, San Luis, La Rioja, Jujuy, Salta and the city of Buenos Aires.
 The highest carnival in the world is performed at 4,220 meters above sea level in San Antonio de los Cobres in the Salta province.